 The new Social Justice & Solidarity Committee consolidates the following standing committees: Anti-Poverty, Anti-Racism, Pride, Status of Women and Sustainability under one umbrella to address solidarity and social justice issues.
-The co-chairs for the Social Justice and Solidarity Committee are: Jean-Michel Oblette and Namorsh Reddy and Elaine Ong
+The co-chairs for the Social Justice and Solidarity Committee are: Jean-Michel Oblette, Namorsh Reddy, Elaine Ong, Samuel Couture, Simon Marmorek

 VESTA invites you to join the Social Justice & Solidarity Committee and/or attend meetings, held once a month, 4pm at the VESTA office.
 Help to address homelessness, child poverty and the growing class divide in British Columbia.

 We are also looking at ways in which we can work collaboratively with other like-minded community organizations and other VESTA committees interested in doing social justice work.